CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/GenericMagic.md

 ## Combat Magic

+If a character intends to use magic during a combat round, on the declaration phase once they've declared they are going to use magic, they can roll their Magic Skill Roll.
+Wins achieved dictate the CL and Magic Resource for achievable that round.
+The character may also achieve any lower level outcome.

 As a part of a Magic Combat Roll, a character can choose one of the following options below of how they would like to use their magic for that 1 round.

-Combat Magic allows a character creates a "Magic Weapon" and attack with it, using the stats of weapons.
+Combat Magic allows a character to create a "Magic Weapon" and attack with it, using the stats of weapons.
 Combat Magic is intended to be flavored by the player/narrator.

 If both hands are available, as part of the same use of Combat Magic each hand can be used to benefit from Two Handed or Dual Wielded Dice Modifiers.